michaelromanov/keepr/Readme.md

 This process will take your files from the **wwwsrc** directory and will minify them and put the minified files into your **wwwroot** directory

-This happens because of a change to the **www/config/index.js** changing the build paths to match the path to root as opposed to the default 'dist' file
+This happens because of the config settings in  **wwwsrc/vue.config.js** changing the build paths to match the path to wwwroot as opposed to the default 'dist' folder

 ### Finished?
 > We only grade the BUILT project.
 Make sure you test it.
-When You are finished submit your project to the gradebook
+When You are finished submit your project to the gradebook and notify your instructor

 ### Some inspirational mocks